GaoLyu/system-monitoring-tool/README.md

       except the idle.
 The number is stored in an array. cpu_use_value() compares the cpu usage of 2 consecutive samples.
 Since the first sample has nothing to compare to, the result is set to 0. cpu_use() prints out the cpu usage.
-  6. To show the graphical representation of cpu usage, I first used find_base(), power() and amplify() to determine the position of the first significant number of the first cpu usage that is not 0.
-      Then, based on the position, certain number of "|" is displayed.
-Each cpu usage has at least 3 "|" by default which does not represent the value of the cpu usage.
-For example, if the cpu usage of 3 samples are 0.00000%, 0.00023%, 0.00104%, then each "|" represents that the cpu usage is 0.0001% greater than 0, and the 3 samples will have 3, 5, 13 "|" respectively. cpu_use_one_graphics() and cpu_use_graphics() prints out the result.
+  6. To show the graphical representation of cpu usage, except for the first 3 "|" set by default, each "|" represents a 1% above 0.
+For example, if the cpu usage of 3 samples are 0.00%, 2.31%, 11.23%, then the 3 samples will have 3, 5, 14 "|"s respectively. cpu_use_one_graphics() and cpu_use_graphics() prints out the result.
   7. To get users and their connect sessions, I created a function called user_session() which uses setutent() and getutent() from utmp.h to get user name, line, and host.
   8.  --system is achieved in sys_opt().
 After displaying essential information for each sample,